*Updated: October 28, 2022

-I often hear bloggers say they are running ads, doing affiliates sales, applying for sponsored campaigns, and some are even working on their own products.
-When I dig a little deeper and ask them why they’re focusing on these monetization strategies, they don’t really know why.
+I often hear bloggers say they are running ads, doing affiliate sales, applying for sponsored campaigns, and some are even working on their own products.
+When I dig a little deeper and ask them why they’re focusing on these blog monetization strategies, they don’t really know why.
 They just know that these are ways for bloggers to make money, but they haven’t always connected that to their “why” and created a strategic plan for their business.

 Your monetization strategy should be built with your why and definition of success in mind.
 For example, let’s say that your version of success means having flexibility in your schedule to volunteer at a shelter and spend more time with your family.
-In that scenario trading your time for money with an income stream like coaching or consulting wouldn’t align with your why.
+In that scenario, trading your time for money with an income stream like coaching or consulting wouldn’t align with your why.
 Creating a passive income stream like an eCourse or eBook would align with your goals of having more time to spend with family or volunteering.

 Action Plan: As a blogger, you should have multiple income streams, but you don’t need to have all of them.
 What are three income streams that align with your why and your definition of success?